 Dragon Chuckie Egg, in case you're for some reason unfamiliar with the premise, is a platform game in which you play Hen House Harry.
 You scurry around the ladders and levels avoiding the crazy birds and, on later levels, the daft duck which is released from its cage in the top-left of the screen after screen nine.

-It's set on a green screen background, which isn't ideal as yellow text and graphics aren't as easily picked out as they would have been on black.
+It's set on a green screen background, which isn't ideal as yellow text and graphics aren't as easily picked out best online graphic design courses in Canada as they would have been on black.
 For someone used to the BBC/Electron version too, the smaller graphics and the different screen resolution seems somewhat inferior.
 The blue bird sprites also seem rushed - one frame the bird has a white eye, next frame the eye is green.
 This doesn't seem to be an intentional animation.
 As noted earlier, the yellow graphics mean the duck's birdcage (and the duck within it) is also quite difficult to see.

 However, the game itself is actually a pretty smooth conversion.
 When the game gets going, there's very little difference in actual gameplay at all.
 You use five keys, running, jumping and climbing up and down ladders.
 Your main sprite is multicoloured and responds quickly to any request to run away.
 All the elevator shafts are positioned exactly as per the BBC version, meaning you can learn the moves required to complete each screen and then put those into practice on any other version of the game you like.